xingzaizhailu/Learning/docker/docker.md

     docker swarm leave --force      # Take down a single node swarm from the manager
 ## Swarms
 ### Introduction
-In part 3, you took an app you wrote in part 2, and defined how it should run in production by turning it into a service, scaling it up 5x in the process.
+Previously, you took an app you wrote, and defined how it should run in production by turning it into a service, scaling it up 5x in the process.

-Here in part 4, you deploy this application onto a cluster, running it on multiple machines.
+Here, you deploy this application onto a cluster, running it on multiple machines.
 Multi-container, multi-machine applications are made possible by joining multiple machines into a “Dockerized” cluster called a swarm.
 ### Understanding Swarm clusters